mattyzenny/accessibility-training/README.md

 ### 2. **Link the Local Dependency to Your Project**

-In the `cel-components` project directory, run the following command to link the local project:
+In the `forked-cel-components` project directory, run the following command to link the local project:

 {`npm link`}

-This creates a global symlink to the `cel-components` library.
+This creates a global symlink to the `forked-cel-components` library.

 ### 3. **Link the Local Dependency to Your Target Project (accessibility-training)**